Odd moments for the trace of Frobenius and the Sato--Tate conjecture in arithmetic progressions: Preliminaries

-Suppose that we have a (not necessarily holomorphic) translation-invariant function $F(\tau) = \sum_{n \in \Z} c_{F,v}(n) q^{n}$.
-In \cite{Sturm}, Sturm observed that if $F$ satisfies modularity of weight $\kappa\geq 2$ on some congruence subgroup $\Gamma\subseteq\SL_2(\Z)$ and $\left<F,g\right>$ exists for every cusp form $g$ of weight $\kappa$ on $\Gamma$, then there exists a unique cusp form $f$ (in the same space) such that $\left<F,g\right>=\left<f,g\right>$ for every $g$.
+exists for every cusp form $g$ of weight $\kappa$ on $\Gamma$, then there exists a unique cusp form $f$ (in the same space) such that $\left<F,g\right>=\left<f,g\right>$ for every $g$.
 Sturm called this cusp form $f$ the {\it holomorphic projection} of $F$ and evaluated its Fourier coefficients as a certain integral.
 Gross and Zagier (see \cite[Proposition 5.1, p.
 288]{GrossZagier}) instead used Sturm's evaluation via an integral as the definition of the holomorphic projection operator, which extends to a more general setting.
-Following the construction of \cite{GrossZagier}, we now relax the condition on $F$, dropping the assumption that it is modular and only assuming that it is translation-invariant.
+Following the construction of \cite{GrossZagier}, we now relax the condition on $F$, dropping the assumption that it is modular and only assuming translation-invariance.
 If $c_{F,v}(n)\ll_{F,n} v^{2-\kappa}$ as $v\to 0^+$ for all $n\in\N$, then for $n \in \N$ we define